 - Choose your industry, business size, and what you’d like to measure, and click Create.

-- Under Data streams, click on Web and add your default URL (use your direct booking link that can be found on your Online Bookings under Buttons and Links).
+- Under Data streams, click on Web and add your default URL (use your direct booking link that can be found on your Online Bookings under Direct links).

 - Click Create stream and under Measurement ID, click copy .